Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

 Calcite formations at the Sumaguing Cave

 Besides, the sheer steepness of the falls from the narrow slippery routes we took, there are various points where you need to climb up and down ropes, wade through underground rivers and use your legs or hands for support to stop yourself from falling into oblivion.
 We loved it and we were glad we managed to survive it without any accidents!
-We do not recommend the experience to anyone who does not have adventure at heart, it is quite extreme!
+We do not recommend the experience to anyone who does not have adventure at heart, it is quite extreme, but if you love an adrenaline rush, be sure to include it on your Sagada itinerary!

 Visiting the Hanging Coffins

 During our walk to the caves the guide pointed out a distant area with some hanging coffins.
-These did not look at all like the coffins we had seen in photos before getting to Sagada.
+These did not look at all like the coffins we had seen in photos before getting to Sagada, and we wondered whether they were indeed what we had come to see.

 Hanging coffins on the cliff face

-In fact the more famous Echo Valley Hanging Coffins are closer to town and can be accessed by taking a path by the church, just behind a cemetery.
-On this other route you can get close to the coffins and observe them properly.
+In fact the more famous Echo Valley Hanging Coffins are closer to town, and can be accessed by taking a path by the church, just behind a cemetery.
+On this other route you can get close to the coffins and observe why this area is one of the most popular Sagada tourist spots.

 The Hanging coffins at the Echo Valley in Sagada

 We stayed at Kanip-Aw Lodge which is located down a hill about a kilometre away from the centre of town.
-Our room with a private bathroom was very clean and we had a whole floor to ourselves the whole time we were there, so we were pretty pleased with our choice.
-The room overlooked the valley so we enjoyed wonderful views of the forest.
-Once we needed to leave it was a kilometre uphill carrying our heavy backpacks though!
+Our room with a private bathroom was very clean and we had a whole floor to ourselves the whole time we were there.
+The room overlooked the valley with wonderful views of the forest, making this one of the best Sagada hotels when it comes to views.

 The view from the Kanip-Aw Lodge

-Our absolute favourite (and everyone else’s it seems since it was always packed) was Yoghurt House.
+Our absolute favourite (and everyone else’s it seems since it was always packed) was Yoghurt House, and this can even be considered to be one of the most popular Sagada tourist spots!
 Although we did think that the place was a bit pricey, we had one of the best pasta dishes ever here!
-If you’re craving western food, this is the place to get it.
+If you’re looking at where to eat and you’re craving western food, this is the place to go to!
+Be sure to include it on your Sagada itinerary!

 We had our breakfasts at the Sagada Lemon Pie House.
-A meal of (very good) omelette, rice and sausage cost 100 PHP (€2) each and was filling enough to keep us going until dinner time.
+A meal of (very good) omelette, rice and sausage cost 100 PHP (€2) each and was filling enough to keep us going until dinner time, making this eatery one of the more affordable ones.

 Group photo of the caving team!